 This slow pace is absurd and unacceptable for website translation.

-Ideally, new or updated content—regardless of medium, such as text, images, interactive applications, etc.—should be identified for translation, translated, edited, QA’d and published within one business day.
+Ideally, new or updated content—regardless of medium, such as text, images, interactive applications, etc.—should be identified for translation, translated, edited, QA’d and published in about one business day.

-That’s an SLA that keeps pace with your online business.
+That’s a turnaround that keeps pace with your online business.
 No legacy agency can reliably deliver website translations within that timeframe.

 To remain relevant, new translated content should appear on your site within one business day, not weeks.